Standardized Interpretable Fairness Measures for Continuous Risk Scores: Introduction

 \section{Introduction}

 In recent years, many decision-making processes in areas such as finance, education, social media or medicine have been automated, often at least in part with the goal of making those decisions more comparable, objective, and non-discriminatory \cite{estevaDermatologistlevelClassificationSkin2017, holsteinStudentLearningBenefits2018, alvaradoAlgorithmicExperienceInitial2018, bucherAlgorithmicImaginaryExploring2017, raderUnderstandingUserBeliefs2015}.
 For high-risk business transactions between individuals and companies (e.g. in the lending industry), often predictions of machine learning algorithms are incorporated into those decisions.
 Such algorithms aim to differentiate individuals as optimally as possible based on historical data and in terms of future behavior.
 They assign risk scores or risk categories to individuals.
 Even with good intentions, the approach runs the risk of directly or indirectly discriminating against individuals on the basis of protected characteristics, such as gender, ethnicity, political background or sexual orientation \cite{larson2016we, datta2014automated, Kchling2020DiscriminatedBA}.
-That may be the case, for example, if the data reflect biased social circumstances or include prejudicial historical decisions.
-Such discriminatory predictions manifest as disparities among protected groups and may occur in different forms and for different reasons.
-For example, individuals belonging to different protected groups may be assigned different scores even if they have the same outcome, or predictions may turn out to have different levels of consistency with the ground-truth risk.
-Unfortunately, in most cases different notions of algorithmic fairness are incompatible \cite{barocasFairnessMachineLearning2019, kleinbergInherentTradeOffsFair2018, saravanakumarImpossibilityTheoremMachine2021, chouldechovaFairPredictionDisparate2017b, pleiss2017fairness}.
-Various measures for algorithmic fairness have been developed that aim to quantify different kinds of group disparities \cite{zafarFairnessDisparateTreatment2017, kamishimaFairnessAwareClassifierPrejudice2012, makhloufApplicabilityMachineLearning2021}.
-So far, most of the available literature discusses the problem in the context of binary decision tasks \cite{mitchellAlgorithmicFairnessChoices2021, barocasFairnessMachineLearning2019, kozodoi2022fairness}.
-However, in many applications, neither a final decision is known, nor is the explicit cost of false predictions.
-It may also be that a score is never applied as a pure decision but only as a quantitative prediction that affects, e.g. the cost of a product (risk-based pricing).
-In these cases, fairness can only be fully assessed if the disparities between groups are summarized across the entire score model.
-Since regularly measuring group disparities of score models can help increase the visibility of group effects that might otherwise go unnoticed - especially in the case of underrepresented or historically disadvantaged groups - we need flexible and transparent measures that correctly quantify group disparities for continuous scores and allow us to interpret their implications.
-This paper presents a new approach to quantifying group disparities for continuous score models in a well interpretable and mathematically sound manner.
-We present a distribution-invariant framework, that allows for monitoring bias over time or between models and populations, even if there is a shift in the score distribution.
-Moreover, the setting allows to bridge the gap between common fairness-metrics stemming directly from three parity concepts \cite{kleinbergInherentTradeOffsFair2018, hardtEqualityOpportunitySupervised2016, barocasFairnessMachineLearning2019, makhloufApplicabilityMachineLearning2021} and ROC-based approaches \cite{vogelLearningFairScoring2021, kallusFairnessRiskScores2019, yang2022minimax, beutelFairnessRecommendationRanking2019}.
-As not all group disparities arise from discriminatory circumstances - even large disparities between groups may be explainable or justifiable otherwise - assessing whether disparities are unfair should entail a more detailed analysis of their underlying causes and drivers.
-Thus, to be explicit, we use the term \emph{disparity measure} instead of \emph{fairness measure} throughout the rest of the paper to underline that all discussed measures are purely observational.
+That may be the case, if the data reflects biased social circumstances or include prejudicial historical decisions.